ReactiveX/rxjs-advent-2018/08/readme.md

-# Day 8 - Mapping and Filtering
+# Day 8 - Mapping, Plucking, Tapping, and Filtering

 In the [previous entry](../07/readme.md), we covered how RxJS has evolved from using dot chaining to "lettable" operators, and finally how we ended up with `pipe` to chain our operators together.
 Today, we're going to cover probably the two most used operators, `map` and `filter`.
 One of the early goals of RxJS was to make it as easy as possible to learn, so if you knew the [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) methods such as [`Array.prototype.map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map), [`Array.prototype.filter`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter), [`Array.prototype.reduce`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce), they operate pretty much the same way as Array does, except for being a pull collection, it becomes a push collection with values over time.